krei-se/droidfor.ge/README.md

 Currently a rewrite is in progress to make droidfor.ge easier to use with a GUI

+This project is thus to be considered in a NONWORKING STATE until i rotate my workflow back to cyan space again.

+Notes to fix:

+- Do RFC 6698 for the ed25519 cert

 ![GUI](https://raw.githubusercontent.com/krei-se/droidfor.ge/refs/heads/main/menu.png)

 ### Auto provisioning and syncing for android fleet devices.